meravstr/Wide-Field-Deconvolution/README.md

 # Wide-Field-Deconvolution
-Inferring Neural Population Spiking Rate from Wide-Field Calcium Imaging
+Inferring Neural Population Spiking Rate from Wide-Field Calcium Imaging.

+The files attached include denoising and deconvolution algorithm implementations for recovering spiking rate (LFP) in ROI from wide-field recordings using the average DFF trace within the ROI.
+Each algorithm requires a single parameter tuning that fits all ROI.

 Details can be found in the accompanying manuscript https://www.biorxiv.org/content/10.1101/2020.02.01.930040v1